-I rather suspect that whilst Orwell would have been enthused by the democratising potential of political blogging, he would have been appalled by the content and style of many political blogs.
+I suspect that while Orwell would have been enthused by the potential of political blogging, he would have been appalled by the content and style of many political blogs.

 For any writer who makes politics his subject, reading Orwell’s essay ‘Politics and the English Language’ is a chastening experience.
 Its contents are yet more disquieting when one has been included on a shortlist of six bloggers, contesting an award dedicated to the great man’s memory.
-The truth is that it is almost impossible for a mere mortal to adhere to the precepts set out in the essay.
-Indeed even by employing the stock phrase ‘mere mortal’ I have transgressed one of Orwell’s rules.
+The truth is that it is almost impossible to adhere to the precepts set out in the essay.
+The essayist acknowledged that even he occasionally infringed his own rules.

-Any blogger, journalist or author who is tempted to despair as he or she reads this relentless critique of political writing, can at least draw comfort from the essayist’s acknowledgment that he too was an occasional infringer, given the exacting standards which he set.
-It was not possible for Orwell to avoid completely the offences which he abhorred; it is still less possible for a contemporary writer to prevent them entirely from creeping into his work, but it is possible to adhere to the spirit of the essay, if not to follow it to the letter.
+It is possible to adhere to the spirit of the essay, if not to follow it to the letter.
 Indeed for writing, and in particular for political writing, to have merit, it must at least aspire to follow the broader principles which Orwell outlines.

 Cliché is a cunning foe which faces every writer (and that is in itself a cliché).
 It becomes increasingly difficult to avoid repeating phrases which have been used countless times before.
 Political writing is particularly susceptible to lapsing into jargon, and it was this jargon which Orwell detested.
-I hope that I am not the worst offender in this respect, but I realise that, nevertheless, I am frequently guilty of reprising the hackneyed and the tired.
+I hope that I am not the worst offender in this respect, but I realise that, nevertheless, I am frequently guilty.
 Indeed, I often surround such jargon with a defensive cloak of inverted commas, as if that somehow absolves me of responsibility for the cliché and shifts it down the line, to writers who overused the phrase first.

 Although Orwell is most commonly claimed by the political left, could he have stomached the vocabulary of ’human rights’ which ’progressives’ (self described) rely upon in order to trump any argument?
 The ’human right’, so invoked, is rarely specified and even less frequently defined.
-It is merely introduced into the debate in an attempt to circumvent the tiresome process of explaining logically why one’s contention is correct and why the opponent’s counter assertion is wrong.
+It is merely introduced into the debate in an attempt to dodge the tiresome process of explaining logically why one’s contention is correct and why one's opponent is wrong.
 Rather than Caitriona Ruane explain why testing children academically at the age of eleven is a bad system, she tells us that it is an abuse of ’human rights’ to examine a child at that age.
 This type of laziness happens again and again.

 Rather than taking words at face value, nationalists who visit this website often try and mine them for all sorts of imagined hidden meaning.
 I can’t really consider myself Irish, for instance, because I don’t talk about a set of things which the nationalist understands as Irish.
 Therefore I only identify myself as Irish as a guise.
 Rather than explain itself properly, nationalism likes to contend, like a stroppy teenager, that we just don’t ‘get it’, unless we succumb to its conclusions.
 It likes to present itself in terms of feelings or emotions which non nationalists simply can’t comprehend.
 Orwell’s essay observes of Celtic nationalism.